0xmozak/mozak-vm/circuits/README.md

 ## Arguments

 Arguments are used to reason about relationships between two sequences of values.
-This can be in the form of a permutation argument or a subset argument.
+This can be in the form of a Permutation Argument or a Subset Argument.
 In our case, each sequence of values is represented by STARK table column or a set of columns, and sequences can be from the same or from different tables.

-Bellow, we will cover each of the arguments we use and briefly explain who it works.
+Below, we will cover each of the arguments we use and briefly explain who it works.

 ### Permutation (Multi-set) Arguments

 The simplest argument we will consider is the Permutation Arguments.
 It checks that two columns (or two set of columns) have the same values, up to a permutation.
 Meaning we could reorder values in the column (or rows of a set of columns) and get the other column (or a set of columns).
-Each table can support multiple separate permutation arguments, and columns can participate in multiple permutation arguments.
+Each table can support multiple separate Permutation Arguments, and columns can participate in multiple Permutation Arguments.

 The Permutation Argument is so efficient compared to the Subset Argument, that sometimes we use it despite the Subset Arguments being a natural choice.